CloudReactor/docs/index.md

 then proceed with the steps below.

 ### Create a CloudReactor API Key
+{: #create-api-key }

 Now, create an API key your Task will use to authenticate with CloudReactor.
 Select your username in the upper right corner of the dashboard, then in the popup menu, select `API Keys`.
 On the following page, hit the button labeled `Add a new API key ...`.
 On the following page,

-1. Give your API key a name,
+1. Give your API key a name.
 2. Choose the Run Environment you just created.
 You may also choose `Any` if you want to reuse the API key in different Run Environments.
 3. Select `Developer` Access Level of as your program will create a Task in CloudReactor the first time it is run.
-4. Hit the `Save` button
+4. Hit the `Save` button.
 5. You will be taken back a list of your API keys.
 On the row with the key you just created, use the copy button to copy the API key to your clipboard.

 ### Set environment variables